-ii The term "Facebook apps" refers to Facebook, WhatsApp, and Instagram.
+i The term "Facebook apps" refers to Facebook, WhatsApp, and Instagram.

-Not all MSMEs who reported ever using digital tools for business purposes were considered "online" for the purposes of this survey.
+ii Not all MSMEs who reported ever using digital tools for business purposes were considered "online" for the purposes of this survey.
 Surveyed MSMEs that did not report using digital tools in the past year were considered "offline," regardless of their use of digital tools over a year ago and/or prior to the COVID-19 pandemic.
 Because this subset of MSMEs no longer actively uses digital tools, they are not considered online MSMEs.

-This brief uses the term "micro, small, and medium enterprises" (MSMEs) to refer to the businesses surveyed for this research, in line with the terminology used by multilateral institutions such as the International Finance Corporation and the United Nations.
-Although many countries have different official definitions of MSMEs (including Cambodia, where the government of Cambodia officially classifies MSMEs by their total employees) DAI applied a standardized definition for consistency across all survey countries, based on the number of full-time, part-time, or seasonal employees or workers (including the respondent): micro (one employee), small (two to nine employees), and medium (10 to 249 employees).
+iii This brief uses the term "micro, small, and medium enterprises" (MSMEs) to refer to the businesses surveyed for this research, in line with terminology used by multilateral institutions such as the International Finance Corporation and the United Nations.
+Although many countries have different official definitions of MSMEs (including Cambodia, where the government of Cambodia officially classifies MSMEs by their total employees) DAI applied a standardized definition for consistency across all survey countries, based on the number of full-time, part-time, or seasonal employees or workers (including the respondent): micro (1 employee), small (2-9 employees), and medium (10-249 employees).

-v This survey collected evidence directly from 997 MSME owners and top-level managers in Cambodia to understand how MSMEs have used digital tools to carry out business activities, how their digital tool use changed during the COVID-19 pandemic, and the challenges both offline and online MSMEs face in using digital tools.
+iv This survey collected evidence directly from 997 MSME owners and top-level managers in Cambodia to understand how MSMEs have used digital tools to carry out business activities, how their digital tool use changed during the COVID-19 pandemic, and the challenges both offline and online MSMEs face in using digital tools.

-Surveyed MSMEs also recognized the importance of embracing digital tools during COVID-19.
-More than half (67 percent) of surveyed online MSMEs reported that Facebook apps helped them adapt to the COVID-19 environment, with 66 percent specifically citing Facebook.
-Online MSMEs reported using Facebook apps in the past 30 days across the spectrum of business activities about which they were asked, such as communicating with customers (43 percent), marketing to customers (35 percent) and communicating with suppliers (35 percent).
-Additionally, a higher percentage of online MSMEs reported that Facebook apps were very important than other digital tools for each business activity about which they were surveyed.
+MSMEs also recognized the importance of embracing digital tools during COVID-19.
+More than half (67 percent) of surveyed online MSMEs cited that Facebook apps helped them adapt to the COVID-19 environment, and 66 percent specifically cited Facebook.
+Online MSMEs reported using Facebook apps across the spectrum of business activities, such as communicating with customers (43 percent), marketing to customers (35 percent) and communicating with suppliers (35 percent).
+Additionally, a higher percentage of online MSMEs reported that Facebook apps were more important than other digital tools for each business activity about which they were surveyed.
 For example, 23 percent of online MSMEs reported that Facebook apps were very important for communicating with customers, while four percent of online MSMEs reported that other digital tools were very important for the same purpose.

-Both surveyed online and offline MSMEs reported facing similar difficulties when using digital tools, though their most frequently cited difficulties varied.
-Surveyed online MSMEs most frequently reported that poor or no connectivity (54 percent) was a difficulty their business faced in using digital tools; online MSMEs (14 percent) also highlighted this as their most challenging difficulty.
-In contrast, surveyed offline MSMEs most frequently reported a lack of knowledge as a difficulty their business faced (36 percent), followed by a (perceived) lack of relevance (24 percent) and lack of access to a mobile phone, tablet or computer (21 percent).
+Both online and offline MSMEs reported facing similar difficulties when using digital tools, though their most frequently cited difficulties varied.
+Online MSMEs most frequently reported that poor or no connectivity (54 percent) was a difficulty their business faced in using digital tools; online MSMEs (14 percent) also highlighted this as their most challenging difficulty.
+In contrast, offline MSMEs most frequently reported a lack of knowledge as a difficulty their business faced (36 percent), followed by a (perceived) lack of relevance (24 percent) and lack of access to a mobile phone, tablet or computer (21 percent).
 This difference highlights the need for targeted interventions by stakeholders in the public, private and development sectors that address common roadblocks for both online and offline MSMEs, such as information sharing and capacity building activities to expand awareness and usage of digital tools, while also addressing key enabling environment barriers such as connectivity and affordability.